rsksmart/devportal-1.0/content/rsk-devportal/guides/get-crypto-on-rsk/rbtc-exchanges.md

 ![Liquality-Exchange](/assets/img/guides/get-crypto-on-rsk/liquality-exchange.png)

 [Liquality](/solutions/liquality/)
-The Liquality Wallet is a browser extension for accessing Bitcoin and RSK applications.
+The Liquality Wallet is a browser extension for accessing Bitcoin and Rootstock applications.
 This alternative to MetaMask supports multiple blockchains and provides the easiest way to swap between BTC and RBTC, plus transact Rootstock tokens using built-in one-click atomic swaps.

 ### TEX by MoneyOnChain